Toll-Free Reservations 1-866-695-5955

 Are you up for the Challenge?

-The Triple Crown is partnered with the Rocky Mountain Adaptive Sports Centre, a “Not for Profit Society whose aim is to provide any individual with a disability the chance to access all sport and recreational activities in the Canadian Rockies.”
-Be sure to pick up a voluntary pledge sheet before you take on the challenge and support this incredible organization.
+The Triple Crown is partnered with the Rocky Mountain Adaptive Sports Centre, a local charity whose mission is to enable all individuals with physical, developmental, and/or cognitive challenges to participate, learn and excel in all sports and recreational activities in the Canadian Rockies.
+No Limits!
+Fill out a sponsorship form before you take on the challenge or make a donation online at www.rockymountainadaptive.com/

 Discounts are available for Triple Crown participants at the following businesses - please contact the businesses for more information!